 The grandly named El Rey de los Habanos, or King of the Cuban Cigars, factory is the home of one of the world's most talented cigarmakers, Jose "Pepin" Garcia, and the birthplace of some of the market's hottest brands.
-Twenty-one times since opening its doors in 2003, the company has scored 90 points or more in blind taste tests (see table on this page) in Cigar Aficionado and Cigar Insider, the magazine's semimonthly newsletter.
+Twenty-one times since opening its doors in 2003, the company has scored 90 points or more in blind taste tests in Cigar Aficionado and Cigar Insider, the magazine's semimonthly newsletter.
 The 57-year-old Pepin runs the show here as well as in a new, larger factory in Nicaragua.
 He works alongside his son, Jaime, and daughter, Janny, to make under contract such highly acclaimed cigars as Tatuaje and Padilla, as well as producing his own Don Pepin Garcia brand.

 Pepin's cigars are bold, impeccably crafted and memorably flavorful.
 They have appeared in the Cigar Aficionado Top 25 list of best cigars in the world for three years running, and the company makes two of the cigars on the most current list, including the No. 9 smoke of the year, the Tatuaje Cabinet Noella.
 It's a performance to be envied by virtually every cigar company, save for Padrón Cigars Inc. and Tabacalera A. Fuente y Cia.

 "To me, in the last five years, the most exciting person and cigar concept to hit the industry has been Pepin Garcia," says Jose Blanco, the marketing director for La Aurora S.A., a leading producer of Dominican cigars.
 "Not only does he make great cigars, but he is a very humble man, which makes him even greater.
 He has a special way of blending that has not been seen in the industry."